 Tata Institute of Social Sciences (TISS): Established in 1936, TISS strives to be an institution of excellence in higher education, focusing on creating a people-centered, ecologically sustainable, and just society.

-Asar Social Impact Advisors Pvt Ltd: A startup in India's social and environmental impact sector, Asar promotes a collective impact approach to address environmental challenges, specializing in air pollution and climate change.
+Asar Social Impact Advisors Pvt Ltd: A startup in India's social and environmental impact sector, Asar promotes a collective impact approach to address environmental challenges, specialising in air pollution and climate change.
 It offers strategic advice, analysis, and convenes stakeholders for transformative change.

-Kerala Institute of Local Administration (KILA): An autonomous institution since 1990, KILA is dedicated to capacity building for local governments in Kerala, providing training, research, publications, and various interventions in local governance and decentralization.
+Kerala Institute of Local Administration (KILA): An autonomous institution since 1990, KILA is dedicated to capacity building for local governments in Kerala, providing training, research, publications, and various interventions in local governance and decentralisation.

 /articles/gender-and-climate-fostering-collaboration-sustainable-action